 The aim of the funding programme is to identify profitable applications of electric mobility for the commercial vehicles segment and help them achieve a breakthrough.
 The focus of the research work is on ICT in the field of vehicle technology, commercial fleet and logistics concepts, and charging, communications and platform technologies.
 This involves working on how to best integrate electric vehicles into smart energy and transport networks and developing autonomous vehicle and logistics applications.
 The 21 research projects (as of April 2018) are developing suitable technologies and services and are testing them in practice.
 The Federal Ministry for Economic Affairs and Energy is providing a total of around €65 million in funding for “ICT for Electric Mobility III” between 2016 and 2020.

 SMEs in the industrial sector

 Funding is also available for the development of electric mobility in the context of .
 Its network brings together researchers and small and medium-sized firms in particular.
-They work together on the key components of the electrical driveline, novel charging electronics, and the development of novel materials.
+They work together in various fields, including components of the electrical driveline, novel charging electronics, and the development of novel materials.

 Germany Trade and Invest (GTAI) provides information on opportunities on foreign markets for electric mobility.
 The foreign trade fair programme launched by the Federal Ministry for Economic Affairs and Energy gives companies better opportunities to present their concepts for electric mobility outside Germany.